Program C Requirements

 The following templates are for the students who declared a math major for the first time at UI in Fall 2016 or later.

 - Department of Mathematics recommends to use 2018 templates for Biostatistics.
-Current students can use either 2016 or 2018 templates.
+The students can use either 2016 or 2018 templates, if they declared a math major prior to Fall 2018.
 Students who declare Math major for the first time in Fall 2018 or later must use 2018 templates for Biostatistics, not 2016.

 - Also see Biostatistics Undergrad to Grad: https://www.public-health.uiowa.edu/ms-biostatistics-undergrad-to-grad/